Actor Gene Hackman and his wife Betsy Arakawa found dead in their New Mexico home, police say

 Hackman was 36 before he broke through in 1967’s “Bonnie and Clyde,” a role he got after losing the part of Mr. Robinson in “The Graduate.”
 Before that, he’d served in the Marines, scuffled in California and New York – sometimes with a roommate, “Graduate” star Dustin Hoffman – and worked odd jobs, including truck driver and doorman.

-He retired at 74.
-He had lived in Santa Fe in recent decades with Arakawa, a former classical pianist, and largely stayed out of the public eye.
+He retired at 74 and lived in Santa Fe in recent decades with Arakawa, a former classical pianist, largely staying out of the public eye.

 Hackman had three children, whom he shared with his late ex-wife, Faye Maltese, who died in 2017.